Statement of Material Accounting Policies

 a) Property, plant and equipment

-condition for its intended use; any trade discounts and rebates are deducted in arriving at the purchase price.
+The cost of Property, Plant and Equipment comprises its purchase price, including import duties and non-refundable taxes or levies and any directly attributable cost of bringing the asset to the location and in working condition for its intended use; any trade discounts and rebates are deducted in arriving at the purchase price.
 Property, Plant and Equipment not ready for the intended use on the date of Balance Sheet are disclosed as “Capital work-in-progress”.
-Depreciation/amortization for the year is recognised in the Statement of Profit and Loss.

-Depreciation on Property, Plant and Equipment (including assets acquired under finance leases) except leasehold improvements are provided on the straight-line method over the useful lives of assets as prescribed under Schedule II of the Act which in management's opinion reflects the estimated useful economic lives of Property, Plant and Equipment.
-The estimated useful life of items of property, plant and equipment is mentioned below:
+Depreciation on Property, Plant and Equipment over the useful lives of assets as prescribed under Schedule II of the Act which in management's opinion reflects the estimated useful economic lives of Property, Plant and Equipment.
+The estimated useful life of items of property, plant and equipment is mentioned below: * Leasehold improvements in the nature of Administrative building are amortised over the primary lease period or the useful life of the assets, whichever is shorter.

-Major components of helicopters which require replacement at regular intervals are identified and depreciated separately over their respective estimated remaining useful life.
-Accordingly, overhaul costs of engines and gear boxs are depreciated over 5,000 hours and 4,000 hours respectively, being their estimated useful life.
-Items such as Inventory spares are classified as Property, Plant and Equipment when they meet the recognition criteria as set out in Ind AS 16.
+depreciated over 5,000 hours and 4,000 hours respectively, being their estimated useful life.
+Items such as Inventory spares are classified as Property, Plant and Equipment when they meet the recognition criteria as set out in Ind AS 16 and depreciated over 2,500 hours to 20,000 hours.

 Depreciation for the year is recognised in the statement of profit and loss.
 Losses arising from retirement and gains or losses arising from disposal of fixed assets which are carried at cost are recognised in the Statement of Profit and Loss.

 The useful life is reviewed by the management at each financial year-end and revised, if appropriate.
 In case of a revision, the unamortised depreciable amount is changed over the revised remaining useful life.
-Subsequent expenditure

 b) Intangible assets

-Subsequent expenditure is capitalised only when it increases the future economic benefits from the specific asset to which it relates.
-An intangible asset is derecognised on disposal or when no future economic benefits are expected from its use.
+Subsequent costs are capitalised only when it increases the future economic benefits from the specific asset to which it relates.
+All other expenditure on intangible assets is recognised in the Statement of Profit and Loss, as incurred.

 c) Impairment of asset

 Assets are reviewed at each reporting date to determine if there is any indication of impairment.
 For assets in respect of which any such indication exists, the asset's recoverable amount is estimated.
 An impairment loss is recognised if the carrying amount of an asset exceeds its recoverable amount.
 Impairment losses are recognised in the Statement of Profit and Loss.
-If at the balance sheet date there is an indication that a previously assessed impairment loss no longer exists or has decreased, the assets or CGU's recoverable amount is estimated.
+If at the balance sheet date there is an indication that a previously assessed impairment

+loss no longer exists or has decreased, the assets is estimated.
 For assets other than goodwill, the impairment loss is reversed to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
 Such a reversal is recognised in the Statement of Profit and Loss; however, in the case of revalued assets, the reversal is credited directly to revaluation surplus except to the extent that an impairment loss on the same revalued asset was previously recognised as an expense in the Statement of Profit and Loss.
-Impairment loss recognised for goodwill is not reversed in a subsequent period unless the impairment loss was caused by a specific external event of an exceptional nature that is not expected to recur and subsequent external events have occurred that reverse the effect of that event.

 d) Helicopter Maintenance expenditure